Top Marketplaces for Selling Your WordPress Themes (ThemeForest Alternatives)

 In order for your WordPress theme to be submitted on TemplateMonster, it should meet design and technical requirements.

-You might also need a step-by-step guide of how to become a vendor on TemplateMonster marketplace.
+You might also need a step-by-step guide on how to become a vendor on TemplateMonster marketplace.

 Mojo is another popular marketplace where you can get money from selling your WordPress theme.
-For exclusive authors they offer 50% commission of sales revenue.
-Starting with 201 sales, your commission rate is increasing up to 55% and so forth with an ability to reach 70% commission after 2,001 sales threshold is passed.
+For exclusive authors, they offer a 50% commission of sales revenue.
+Starting with 201 sales, your commission rate is increasing up to 55%, and so forth with an ability to reach 70% commission after the 2,001 sales threshold is passed.

 Non-exclusive authors will get their static 50% commission of their sales revenue.
 You’ll be able to get your money through PayPal once there is at least $50 on your account.